hpi-schul-cloud/schulcloud-server/.github/instructions/copilot-test-instructions.md

 # Scenarios

-- Create seperate scenarios for the resolved and rejected case of a mocked async function.
+- Create seperate describe blocks for the resolved and rejected case of a mocked async function.
+- Description for successfull case must be `when <method> resolves`
+- Description for error case must be `when <method> rejects`